-To ensure that the effort continues, the JSU, Clemson University’s Call Me MISTER program received $1.3 million from the W.K.
+JSU partnered with Clemson and the W.K.
+Kellogg Foundation to establish the first Call Me MISTER® program in the Deep South, introducing the first cohort of five students at JSU in Fall 2012, followed by the second, third and fourth cohorts of five in Fall 2013, Fall 2014 and Fall 2015.
+To ensure that the effort continues, the JSU, Clemson University’s Call Me MISTER® program received $1.3 million from the W.K.
 Kellogg Foundation to collaborate with the College of Education and Human Development to increase the number of African-American male teachers in Mississippi K-8 classrooms.
 Nearly 100 students are enrolled in the program in six additional states: Florida, Kentucky, Pennsylvania, Virginia, Mississippi and Georgia.
-Presently, JSU has 10 students enrolled in the program.
-Funds will be used for tuition, books, professional development and the summer leadership institute.

-For media updates about Call Me MISTER featured by the JSU Newroom click here.
+For media updates about Call Me MISTER® featured on Facebook click here.

 Online Recommendation Form (Recommendations for CMM Applicants from an educator and a person of choice are to be completed online)